DiegoVargas0813/FoodBankAttendance/README.md

 mysql -u root -p -P 3306 bamx < ./db_init/init.sql
 ```

-3) Manual insert (one-time) — preferred when not using the init SQL:
+3) Manual insert (one-time) — preferred when not using init SQL:
-- Generate a bcrypt hash (use Node with bcryptjs).
+- Generate a bcrypt hash (use Node + bcryptjs).
 From project root:
 ```bash
 node -e "console.log(require('bcryptjs').hashSync('YourSecurePassword!', 12))"
 ```
-- Copy the printed hash and run SQL (replace `<bcrypt-hash>` and email/username):
+- Use the printed hash in SQL:
 ```sql
 INSERT INTO users (email, password, username, role, is_confirmed, created_at) VALUES ('admin@example.org', '<bcrypt-hash>', 'Initial Admin', 'ADMIN', 1, NOW());
 ```
-- Mark `is_confirmed = 1` so the admin is active immediately.
+- Ensure `is_confirmed = 1` so the admin can log in immediately.

-Security note: keep the seeded admin credentials secure and rotate/reset after first login.
-Prefer the invite flow for adding further admins.
+Security note: keep seeded admin credentials secure and rotate after first login.
+Prefer the invite/accept flow to add more admins.

+---

+## Password rules (accept-invite / registration)
+- Minimum 8 characters
+- Maximum 64 characters
+- At least one letter
+- At least one number
+- At least one symbol (e.g. !@#$%)

+These are enforced server-side by the accept-invite endpoint and should be enforced/validated client-side for better UX.

 ---